The Black Heart, Camden Town London

 Well an album would be a decent start (January 2020 we’re told).
 There seem to be enough songs available on the usual music platforms already to suggest one could exist (and i suppose it does if you’re not bothered about stuff like covers, lyric sheets and track orders) and another decent tour support wouldn’t do them any harm soon either (they played a few dates with Editors last year which must have attracted a huge percentage of today’s fan base).
 There’s plenty of folk that still haven’t witnessed this band yet though and that needs addressing.

-Forty minutes of rousing, emotional, loud and anthemic fist in the air songs that fit into 2019 as much as they could have in 1985 and audiences from that decade can still be seen paying pay big bucks to see the now older and not as exciting anymore Psychedelic Furs or even those that can often be seen nipping back to the bar during the quieter moments of Interpol concerts.
+Forty minutes of rousing, emotional, loud and anthemic fist in the air songs that fit into 2019 as much as they could have in 1985 and as audiences from that decade can still be seen paying pay big bucks to see the now older and not as exciting anymore Psychedelic Furs (or even those that can often be seen nipping back to the bar during the quieter moments of Interpol concerts) we know that the big wide world needs to know that this band exist.

 October Drift are currently thrashing away whenever possible and waiting for bus loads of people to suddenly realise what they’re missing out on.
 The audience exists, the band exists and sooner or later the two will meet up and once this happens tears will flow, lovers will meet and memories cemented for ever.